OWASP-BLT/BLT/README.md

-- for each new issue, create a new branch with issue-382 or similar matching the issue number - when you commit add fixes #288 to link the issue to the pull request
+- For each new issue, create a new branch with a name like issue-382 that matches the issue number.
+When you commit, add fixes #288 to link the issue to the pull request.

-- to take a github issue type a comment that says "assign to me" or /assign and it will assign it to you.
+- To take a GitHub issue, type a comment that says 'assign to me' or '/assign,' and it will be assigned to you.